-- (A) BFS is obtained from BasicSearch by processing edges using a data structure called a queue. - (B) It processes the vertices in the graph in the order of their shortest distance from the vertex s (the start vertex).
+- (A) BFS is obtained from BasicSearch by processing edges using a queue data structure. - (B) It processes the vertices in the graph in the order of their shortest distance from the vertex s (the start vertex).

 As such...

 - DFS good for exploring graph structure - 2 BFS good for exploring distances xkcd take on $\mathrm{DFS}$